amg301/aap_ee_create/README.md

 # Here is a great overview for Execution Environments
 [Execution Environments Crash Course](https://docs.autodotes.com/EE%20Crash%20Course/01_overview/)

-Some new info - and even more info

 ## Requirements for this workflow:
 1) A RHEL 8 or 9 server (VM or physical) with internet access
 2) The ansible-builder application.
 This can be installed from an rpm in the ansible-automation-platform-2.4-for-rhel9-x86_64-rpms, from the AAP bundled installer or from pip